 3. The goals phase in life

-Between the ages of 18 and usually somewhere around 40 or 45 we focus on goals.
-This can be an urge for a career or a family, a nice car or a big house with a large bank account.
-This is different for everyone, but whatever we aim for, we want to give up a lot for it.
-Most of us are willing to give up a lot of freedom, fun and happiness and sometimes we even go as far as to achieve our goals at the expense of others.
+Between the ages of 18 and usually somewhere around 40 or 45, we focus on goals.
+This can be an urge for a career or a family, a nice car, or a big house with a large bank account.
+It is different for everyone, but whatever we aim for, we want to give up a lot for it.
+Most of us are willing to give up a lot of freedom, fun, and happiness, and sometimes we even go as far as to achieve our goals at the expense of others.

 4. The resignation phase in life

 Once over 45, most of us are in a resignation phase.
-We are satisfied with what we have achieved or given up to achieve what has not yet been achieved.
+We are satisfied with what we have achieved or given up to achieve what has not been achieved yet.
 Stress is converted into resignation.
 We learn to enjoy friends and nature again and become softer as humans.
 The urge to perform is exchanged for the desire to be there and to enjoy.

 5. The purpose phase in life